senivan/PulsarOS-kernel/README.md

 2. Run `update-spec.sh` to bump the version and update checksums for sources
 3. Run `build-rpm.sh` to build and install RPMs
 4. Run `install-kernel.sh` to regenerate GRUB config and reboot

+## Known issues
+1. As for now `build_rpm.sh` does not build a working kernel.
+Working to fix this.